fr wk4

 Safety

-Autonomous visitors to Parc Tursujuq must take some responsibility for their own safety, and risk management must be an integral part of their experience.
-We strongly advise you be well informed about the area, about the possible wild life encounter plus to take out an insurance policy covering air evacuation costs.
+Autonomous visitors to Nunavik’s parks must take full responsibility for their own safety, and risk management must be an integral part of their experience.
+It is strongly recommended that you purchase insurance covering accidents and search and rescue costs.

 Winter